yaninyzwitty/hyperpb-go/README.md

 ## Contributing

-For a detailed explanation of the implementation details of `fastpb`, see the [`DESIGN.md`](DESIGN.md) file.
+For a detailed explanation of the implementation details of `hyperpb`, see the [`DESIGN.md`](DESIGN.md) file.
 Contributions that significantly change the parser will require benchmarks; you can run them with `make bench`.